 The most immediate and urgent imperative is to ensure a swift and safe return to work.
 Key objectives here are to reduce the chances and impact of further waves of the pandemic, and to ensure that businesses and individuals receive sufficient support to reignite growth.
 This includes the implementation of health and safety protocols and ensuring the integrity of cross-border supply chains, as well as careful monitoring and adaptation of fiscal and monetary measures to meet the evolving needs of firms and workers in all forms of employment.

-A strong revival will also depend on dynamic and resilient labor markets, with workers having access to a diverse range of forms of work.
+A strong revival will also depend on dynamic and resilient labor markets, with workers having access to a diverse range of forms of work (e.g. temporary, part-time and agency work).
 Moreover, the crisis has exposed existing inequalities and failings of labor markets that require urgent attention.
 Many already-disadvantaged segments of the workforce have been disproportionately affected by this crisis, including women, youth, migrants, workers with physical or mental health issues, those without access to digital tools or skills, and a range of workers that lack adequate social protection, from informal workers to the self-employed.
 Targeted interventions are required to support these workers and to establish more inclusive working opportunities, conditions and protections for the long term.

 As the world of work accelerates its transformation under the 4th industrial revolution, there can be no resilience without fairness and inclusion.